 Courses already scheduled for online delivery will continue in that mode.
 If that's an option you prefer, please work with your faculty advisor to select the right courses for you.

-During the first few days of class in August, faculty members will finalize arrangements for your class structure and clearly communicate what you are to do.
-Expectations related to health and safety guidelines will be publicized widely, including on
+During the beginning of the semester, faculty members will finalize arrangements for your class structure and clearly communicate what you are to do.
+Expectations related to health and safety guidelines will be publicized widely, including on class syllabi.

 More information about the academic calendar, courses, and support for students can be found on the Academic Information and Resources page.